Captain Phillips (film): Historical accuracy

 The film's director Paul Greengrass publicly stated that he "stands behind the authenticity of Captain Phillips", despite complaints of inaccuracy with how the film portrays the events surrounding the hijacking, and "at the end of the day, it is easy to make anonymous accusations against a film.
 But the facts are clear.
 Captain Phillips's ship was attacked, and the ship and the crew and its cargo made it safely to port with no injuries or loss of life.
 That's the story we told, and it's an accurate one."
-Phillips's first mate Shane Murphy stated in an interview with Vulture published on October 13, 2013 that he was satisfied with how the movie portrayed both Phillips and himself, and stated that he was only disappointed that the film didn't show footage of the crews' families at home or the President's comments on the hijacking.